R3-da/laravel-vue-2ca-assurance-crud/README.md

     <code>npm run dev</code>
 </pre>

-Finally initiate your server on a new terminal and enjoy !!!
+Finally initiate your server on a new terminal

 <pre>
     <code>php artisan serve</code>